vakodrazan/country-quiz/README.md

  - It was hard to get that render.
 Especially, to get the question and the right value of that.
  - This project taught me to think before coding because there are some logic we need to know before delving into code.
+ - I try to use hook context but I there was a problem with it.
+ - I also tried to add an alphabet with the option list but it didn't work.

 ### Built With